Waikiwi Suburb: Discover Invercargill’s Popular Northern Neighborhood

-• Waikiwi is strategically located in northern Invercargill, offering convenient access to urban amenities and major transport routes.
+• Waikiwi is positioned in northern Invercargill, providing seamless access to the city’s urban facilities and key transport links.

-• The local demographic reflects a balance of age and ethnic diversity, contributing to a vibrant community lifestyle.
+• The local population reflects a diverse mix of ages and backgrounds, contributing to a dynamic and inclusive neighborhood vibe.

 Location and Boundaries